A report prepared by the GOM/FAO/UNDP Chambo Fisheries Research project

 For bibliographic purposes this document should be cited as follows:

-The designations employed and the presentation of the material in this document do not imply the expression of any opinion whatsoever on the part of the Food and Agriculture Organization of the United Nations concerning the legal or constitutional status of any country or sea area, or concerning the delimination of frontiers.
+The designations employed and the presentation of the material in this document do not imply the expression of any, opinion whatsoever on the part of the Food and Agricultural Organisation of the United Nations concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers.

-FOOD AND AGRICULTURE ORGANISATION OF THE UNITED NATIONS
+FOOD AND AGRICULTURAL ORGANIZATION OF THE UNITED NATIONS

 Hyperlinks to non-FAO Internet sites do not imply any official endorsement of or responsibility for the opinions, ideas, data or products presented at these locations, or guarantee the validity of the information provided.
 The sole purpose of links to non-FAO sites is to indicate further information available on related topics.